dudek26/Create-Blazing-Hot/changelod.md

 * Melting with Mechanical Mixer is now 3 times longer compared to Blaze Mixer (previously 5)
 * Renamed `fuel` property in Blaze Mixing recipes to `blazinghot:fuel`
 * Nether Sprouts can now be used to craft Nether Compound
+* Updated textures for Blaze Gold Ingot, Nugget, Sheet and Block

 ### Fixed: